shobhitsugumar/Connect/README.md

 ### CONNECT APP
-a Simpole video call app
+A video call Website,Created using websocket and webrtc